Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Long-Running Benchmark (26 hours)**

+We can then run long-running configurations to reproduce the lower part of Table II.
-The long-running tasks take ~1 hour for each Coreutils program on both KLEE and GenSym.
+The long-running tasks take ~1 hour for each of the Coreutils programs on both KLEE and GenSym, and we can measure the throughput of each tool.
 We will run 13 programs so the total running time is ~26 hours.

 We recommend running this benchmark on a machine with *at least 128GB memory*.